 Supporting Vulnerable Students in Stressful Times: Tips for Parents

-The 2016 presidential election has had a significant impact on many families in America, and feelings of uncertainty are particularly heightened as various communities and families struggle to understand its effect on their future.
+The current climate of divisiveness, anger and fear in this country is having a significant impact on many children and adults.
+Feelings of uncertainty are particularly heightened for communities and families struggling to understand and cope with hate-based violence, discriminatory or threatening actions or speech, and shifting policies that are causing new uncertainties for specific populations.
 This marks an important time for families and schools to work together to foster supportive relationships, to help children understand their emotional reactions, and to teach effective coping and conflict resolution strategies.
 The tips and related resources in this document are intended to help you support your children.

 - It is important for parents to understand the effect of stressors and trauma on life functioning.
 Experiencing stress and adversity can contribute to both internal symptoms (such as anxiety, depression, grief, fear, anger, and isolation) and external behaviors (such as reactivity, aggression, and behavior problems).
-Children, in particular, may not understand the political process and may be fearful about impending changes.
-They may also have concerns regarding statements that have been communicated in the media.
-Recent events in their communities or reported in the media may cause children to fear that they or their family and friends may be targeted because of their gender, cultural background, religious background, or sexual orientation.
+Children may be concerned about actions or statements that they hear or see in the news.
+Recent events in their communities or reported in the media may cause children to fear that they or their family and friends may be targeted because of their gender, race, cultural or religious background, sexual orientation, or immigration status.